How to Protect Real Estate Assets: Proven Strategies

 Protect Your Real Estate Assets From Fraud

-Real estate fraud is on the rise.
-In 2023 alone, losses from fraudulent land sales topped $396 million.
-Protecting your real estate assets requires awareness of common fraud schemes and what you can do to stop them.
+Real estate fraud continues to rise nationwide.
+In 2023 alone, losses from fraudulent land sales exceeded $396 million, and scams targeting property owners, landlords, and investors have become increasingly sophisticated.
+Protecting real estate assets today requires awareness of common fraud schemes and proactive prevention measures.

 - Title fraud: Scammers steal titles on properties by forging documents or impersonating property owners.